-1. Conduct With Youth

-Ministers working with youth (persons less than 18 years old) shall maintain an open and trustworthy relationship.
+1. Conduct with Youth - Ministers/Employees working with youth (persons less than 18 years old) shall maintain an open and trustworthy relationship.

 - 1.1.
-Ministers must be aware of their own and others' vulnerability when working alone with youth.
-Ministers should use a team approach to manage youth activities. - 1.2.
+Ministers/Employees must be aware of their own and others' vulnerability when working alone with youth.
+Ministers/Employees should use a team approach to manage youth activities. - 1.2.
 Physical contact with youth can be misconstrued and should occur (a) only when completely nonsexual and otherwise appropriate, and (b) never in private.
-For example, if a youth minister is refereeing a basketball game, there may be inadvertent physical contact, but it isn't "sexualized" and it isn't in a private setting. - 1.3.
-Ministers must refrain from the illegal possession and/or illegal use of drugs and/or alcohol at all times. - 1.3.1.
-Ministers must refrain from the use of alcohol when working with youth. - 1.4.
-Ministers should not allow individual young people to stay overnight in their private accommodations or residence.
+For example, if a youth minister is refereeing a basketball game, there may be inadvertent physical contact, but it is not "sexualized", and it is not in a private setting. - 1.3.
+Ministers/Employees must always refrain from the illegal possession and/or illegal use of drugs and/or alcohol.

+1.3.1.
+Ministers/Employees must refrain from the use of alcohol when working with youth.

-- 1.5.
-Ministers should not provide shared, private, overnight accommodations for individual young people including, but not limited to, accommodations in any Church-owned facility, private residence, hotel room, or any other place unless there is at least one other trained adult supervisor present. - 1.5.1.
-Ministers should use a team approach to manage emergency situations (at least two adults).
+1.4.
+Ministers/Employees should not provide shared, private, overnight accommodations for individual young people including, but not limited to, accommodations in any Church-owned facility, private residence, hotel room, or any other place unless there is at least one other trained adult supervisor present.

+1.4.1.
+Ministers/Employees should use a team approach to manage emergency situations (at least two adults).